 The business cycle, also known as the boom and bust cycle, is a rotational economic growth cycle.

 In the boom cycle, the economic output increases, jobs are plentiful, and consumers and businesses are happy.
-In contrast, in the bust cycle, economic growth drops, there is widespread unemployment, and stock prices typically fall.
+In contrast, in the bust cycle, economic growth drops, widespread unemployment occurs, and stock prices typically fall.

 Boom and bust cycles are natural occurrences in a capitalist economy.
 While the duration of each phase might differ, the pattern of the cycle nearly remains the same.
 The long-term nature of the economy is to grow.
 However, it is alternated by cycles of boom and busts due to a blend of many macroeconomic factors.
 Let us look at the two most critical macroeconomic forces of demand and supply.

-When an economy expands, there is robust consumer demand, and there is enough employment to sustain the growing economy.
+When an economy expands, there is robust consumer demand and enough employment to sustain the growing economy.
 To respond to the increasing demand, enterprises hire more workers to ramp up production.
 This boosts employment further.
 However, this cycle of economic strength doesn’t continue forever.
 Since production is now at or near full capacity, a slight decline in demand would cause supply build-up.
-Gradually, slowing demand causes an excess supply situation, and the economy begins to shrink.
+Gradually, slowing demand causes an excess supply situation, and the economy shrinks.

 This is the point at which the reverse cycle begins.
 Due to less supply, there is lower production, and hiring is limited.
 Two situations arise as a result of this.
-Cyclical unemployment is on the rise, and credit supply to companies shrink.
-Banks’ interest income declines, and to safeguard the capital, they raise their reserve requirements.
+Cyclical unemployment is on the rise, and the credit supply to companies is shrinking.
+Banks’ interest income declines, and they raise their reserve requirements to safeguard their capital.
 Lesser disposable income and little money in circulation mark the onset of the bust cycle.

-Money supply is all the currencies and liquid instruments of an economy.
-Liquid instruments imply both cash and other types of deposits that can be easily accessed as cash.
+The money supply is all the currencies and liquid instruments of an economy.
+Liquid instruments imply cash and other types of deposits that can be easily accessed as cash.
 Money is used in almost all economic transactions.
 Hence it has an immense impact on economic activity.

 Lowering interest rates and spurring investment is one of the most sought-after ways of boosting economic activity.

-As the economy expands, the stock market booms with increasing stock prices, and companies issue additional capital through debt or equity.
-As the money supply continues to rise in the economy, prices rise, and output grows to full capacity.
-This phenomenon leads to inflationary winds and central banks begin to exercise contractionary policies like raising interest rates or reserve requirements for banks.
+As the economy expands, the stock market booms with increasing stock prices and companies issue additional capital through debt or equity.
+As the money supply rises in the economy, prices rise, and output grows to full capacity.
+This phenomenon leads to inflationary winds, and central banks begin to exercise contractionary policies like raising interest rates or reserve requirements for banks.

-The decline in money supply or a slowdown in its rate of growth creates a diametrically opposite impact.
+The decline in money supply or a slowdown in its growth rate creates a diametrically opposite impact.
 There is a drop in economic activity, which results in disinflation or deflation.

-As money supply has a substantial impact on the economic activity and price levels, the US Federal Reserve System utilizes it to create price stability.
+As money supply substantially impacts economic activity and price levels, the US Federal Reserve System utilizes it to create price stability.